 Since alkalosis has a broad spectrum of manifestations, the differential diagnosis for its wide range of signs and symptoms can be confusing.
 Associated electrolyte disturbances can also complicate the diagnosis, like hypochloremia, hypokalemia, and hypocalcemia.

 Alkalosis, whether respiratory or metabolic, is usually compensated by the body's innate buffering mechanisms in the acute and subacute phase.
 When the alkalosis is uncorrected or chronic, the buffering mechanisms may become overwhelmed, and this may lead to a poor prognosis.
-Prognosis depends on associated problems of volume depletion, electrolyte, and hormonal disturbances and varies based on primary etiology of the alkalosis.
+Prognosis depends on associated problems of volume depletion, electrolyte, and hormonal disturbances and varies based on the primary etiology of the alkalosis.

 Depending upon the primary etiology of the alkalosis, consultation may be necessary with various subspecialties.
 A nephrological consult may be needed to elucidate the cause of metabolic alkalosis and management.
 A cardiologist and an endocrinologist may be able to help with blood pressure control and hormonal correction in conditions of hyperaldosteronism.
 The patient may require admission under the care of an intensivist for severe electrolyte correction.
 Infants with pyloric stenosis will need surgical evaluation and correction.